ChatGPT and AI in Therapy and Mental Health

 Third, you should monitor your clients’ progress with the apps so that you can make any necessary adjustments.
 This can help you ensure that the app is providing optimal support and assistance.

-And lastly, you should be careful not to over-rely on AI chatbots and apps.
+And lastly, you should be careful not to over-rely on AI in therapy.

 They are helpful tools and can provide better, more relevant support.
 However, they shouldn’t replace face-to-face therapy, medication, or other important aspects of mental health care.